Introduction: Living Frugally on One Income

 8) Make your Own Cleaning Supplies

 Making your own cleaning supplies, such as homemade laundry detergent and DIY natural household cleaners is a great way to reduce expenses while also eliminating any harsh chemicals that you may find in store-bought products.
-All you need are basic pantry items like baking soda, vinegar, and lemon juice to make powerful homemade cleaners.
+You can create potent homemade cleaners using simple pantry items like baking soda, lemon juice, and vinegar.

 9) Do Your Own Repairs if You Can